 Elisa Madrid – preferred contact: 210 269-3383 email@example.com

 I was born and raised in Mexico City.
-In my sophomore year of high school I was an exchange student in New Hampshire.
-I went back to Mexico City for collage and studied at “Universidad Anahuac”.
+In my sophomore year of high school, I was an exchange student in New Hampshire.
+I went back to Mexico City for college and studied at “Universidad Anahuac”.
 I earned a Bachelor’s in Human Resources.
-I have two children of the age 15 and 14.
+I have two children of the age of 15 and 14.
 I have been married for 25 years.
 My passion is to impact young adults and help them reach their fullest potential in learning a new language and create better job opportunities.
 I would also like to help create confidence in speaking a foreign language.

 Edie Miller – preferred contact: firstname.lastname@example.org or by phone/text at (830)426-9857.

-Edie is a wife and mom of one 17 year old son and one 16 year old daughter.
+Edie is a wife and mom of one 17-year-old son and one 16-year-old daughter.
 She has homeschooled for 13 years.
 Before that, she taught in both public and private schools in the area.
 She has coached sports for years as well and is currently the head volleyball coach and Commissioner at FEAST.
 She has also spoken from time to time at women’s retreats and brunches.
 Edie holds a Bachelor of Arts degree in English with a literary emphasis.
 She has also completed numerous hours of graduate level work in education.

 Mrs. Stacie Moellendorf has been married to her husband Troy for 26 years and is the mother of 4 beautiful children.
 Her oldest son Taylor holds a BA in International Business from the University of Texas at San Antonio and was the first in the family to complete the Worldviews of the Western World program.
-Tera also completed all five years of the Worldviews program, and is currently studying English and Art History at Northwest Vista College.
+Tera also completed all five years of the Worldviews program and is currently studying English and Art History at Northwest Vista College.
 She plans to transfer to the University of Texas at Austin in the Spring of 2019 to complete a Bachelor’s degree in Creative Writing.
 Sam is an active 13-year-old who enjoys technical theater and acting at Crystal Sea Drama Company; he will be joining the Worldviews program in the Starting Points class in the fall of 2018.
 Finally, ten-year-old Ellie is a bit of a spitfire who has grown up on the FEAST campus.
-She enjoys acting at CSDC and a variety of artistic pursuits, and is ready to tackle 5th grade in the fall of 2018.
+She enjoys acting at CSDC and a variety of artistic pursuits and is ready to tackle 5th grade in the fall of 2018.
 Mrs. Moellendorf is entering her 19th year of homeschooling and has taught in a co-op setting for over 12 years.
 Although she has enjoyed teaching a variety of co-op based classes, she found her passion in teaching the Starting Points curriculum.
-She enjoys digging into God’s Word with her students, encouraging an absolute awe for His amazing love and sovereignty in each moment of our lives, while defining and strengthening a personal biblical worldview.
+She enjoys digging into God’s Word with her students, encouraging absolute awe for His amazing love and sovereignty in each moment of our lives, while defining and strengthening a personal biblical worldview.
 Following God’s leading, Worldviews Classes of San Antonio continued to expand and now offers the full five years of worldviews curriculum, including Starting Points for 8th grade and Worldviews of the Western World for High School.
 While built on challenging college-prep academics, the primary goal of the program is to prepare students to know God’s truth and to share that truth with their culture wherever He calls them – whether it is on the college campus, in the workplace, in their government, on the mission field, or simply with a new neighbor over a cup of coffee.
 Mrs. Moellendorf remains blessed beyond measure by the privilege of being a part of the lives of her students and families.
 Standing firmly on God’s promise in Isaiah 55:11, she looks forward to guiding them to a place firmly in His truth from which they will never return!